supercharge/redis-github-action/README.md

 ```

 ### Remove container when exit
-Starting v1.6.0, when running this action on a self-hosted runner, it's helpful to remove the container so its name won't conflict:
+Starting in v1.6.0, when running this action on a self-hosted runner, it’s helpful to remove the container so its name won’t conflict:

 ```yaml
 name: Run tests